Slutty Vegan: History

 Pinky Cole, a former television producer, founded the restaurant in August 2018.
 She intended for it to be a ghost kitchen, where customers would order food online and use a delivery service to get it.
 Cole started the restaurant because she found that there was no place available to eat vegan food after 9 p.m.
 She decided to use sex as a theme for her restaurant because of its ability to attract non-vegan customers.
 Social media and word-of-mouth were used heavily to promote the restaurant.
+Pinky’s Jamaican and American Restaurant opened in 2014.
+It was Cole's first restaurant.
+It operated in Harlem for two years, until she shut it down in 2016 after a grease fire.

+In July 2018, Cole sold her first vegan burgers through delivery apps and opened the Slutty Vegan food truck in September of that year.
+In January 2019, she opened the first Slutty Vegan brick-and-mortar restaurant in the Westview neighborhood of Atlanta.
+In 2023, Slutty Vegan had 11 locations in Georgia, New York City, Birmingham, Ala., and Dallas.

+Cole was inspired to create the vegan restaurant Slutty Vegan due to her own cravings for vegan junk food.
+All of Slutty Vegan's products are titled with some form of sexual connotation, including "One Night Stand", "Fussy Hussy", "Sloppy Toppy", and "Chick'N Head".

 It originally started in a shared kitchen, before moving to a food truck several weeks later, and later moved to a brick-and-mortar location in Westview on January 13, 2019.
 Two locations were opened in the Atlanta area in 2020.
 The restaurant is known for its growth despite the ongoing COVID-19 pandemic.
 The chain has collaborated with Shake Shack to release plant-based burgers that were available for only one day.

-As of January 2023 there is a pending lawsuit over lost wages from an ex-employee.

-In 2023, the restaurant had 11 locations in Georgia, New York City, Birmingham, Ala., and Dallas, with plans to open more, including locations in Baltimore.
+The Slutty Vegan menu lists burgers, hot dogs, and chicken sandwiches.
+Menu items have suggestive names like Fussy Hussy and One Night Stand.
+Parade magazine has published the recipe for the Chik’N Head sandwich.

+The restaurants have gone on to garner media attention and recognition.
+In 2023, Time Magazine named her to their 100NEXT List, noting her dedicated following of fans and the impact she has had on the image of vegan cuisine.
+In 2024, VegNews listed Cole as one of the "17 Black Vegan Chefs Redefining Plant-Based Food and Community".

+Slutty Vegan has faced criticism for high prices and its aggressive approach to growth and expansion.
+In 2024, facing financial struggles Cole attributes to high levels of corporate debt, the company underwent a restructuring with her relinquishing ownership.
+She eventually bought back the company, promising to change how the company is run.
+Following the restructuring, Slutty Vegan now operates on a franchising model.

+On March 2, 2026, Cole, along with her company, filed for Chapter 11 bankruptcy protection.
+The filing claimed that Cole owed nearly $1.2 million to the Small Business Administration, as well as nearly $200,000 in state taxes.